openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 **Stream Verification**
-: A Receiver MUST be able to verify the liveness of the Stream by requesting that the Transmitter send it a Stream Verificaiton event by providing a valid authorization
+: A Receiver MUST be able to verify the liveness of the Stream by requesting that the Transmitter send it a Stream Verification event by providing a valid authorization

 ## Receivers {#common-receivers}